heyitsgarrett/heyitsgarrett.github.com/bio.md

             <img alt="The Figma Office, SF California, 2023" src="/images/bio/figma.jpg" class="br2 gallery-single">

             <p>
-                In 2022, Figma began to invest more seriously in its prototyping capabilities.
-I joined the team to lead the product effort, working with a team of engineers and designers to bring advaned prototyping capabilities and higher fidelity functionality to the product.
+                In 2022, <a href="https://figma.com">Figma</a> began to invest more seriously in its prototyping capabilities.
+I joined the team to lead the product effort, working with a team of engineers and designers to bring <a href="https://www.youtube.com/watch?v=3OeeONOueF0">advanced prototyping</a> and higher fidelity functionality to the product.
             </p>